Complex Regional Pain Syndrome (CRPS)

 - As the patient had severe pain and swelling, she underwent conservative treatment in the form of lower limb immobilization in a non-weight-bearing below-knee flexible cast for a period of 8 weeks.

-- After removal of the cast, the patient continued to have severe pain and swelling and was unable to bear weight.
+- After the removal of the cast, the patient continued to have severe pain and swelling and was unable to bear weight.
 At this point in time, the patient presented to our clinic where follow-up radiographs demonstrated a bimalleolar fracture of the right ankle and diffuse osteoporosis involving talus-calcaneus and metatarsals.

 - The diagnosis of CRPS was made

 - This case report highlights the importance of the multimodal stepped care approach in CRPS 1 involving the ankle joint.
 Our report also reiterates the relevance of early mobilization and avoiding undue immobilization.